ILIKEFUUD/CHSGardenPi/README.md

 My way around this was to edit the pi's rc.local file.
 In it you will find this line:

-    #python /home/Desktop/GrovePi/Software/Python/monitor.py &
+    '#python /home/Desktop/GrovePi/Software/Python/monitor.py &'

 Getting rid of the \# comment marker will result in the monitor.py program running as soon as the pi is booted on

-If you want to run your own program from boot just copy the statement above and change  monitor.py  to your file name.
+If you want to run your own program from boot just copy the statement above and change 'monitor.py' to your file name.
 Remember to keep the '&' at the end of the statement so that the program doesn't go rogue if the pi shuts off unexpectedly.